Can you breastfeed with rheumatoid arthritis?

 - Develops a bond between the woman and her baby (due to the physical closeness, skin-to-skin touching, and eye contact with the baby)

-- Helps mother deal with postpartum blues.
+- Helps mothers deal with postpartum blues.

 Does breastfeeding help prevent rheumatoid arthritis?

-Recent studies have found that longer the history of breastfeeding, less is the risk of rheumatoid arthritis (RA) in the baby.
+Recent studies have found that the longer the history of breastfeeding, the less is the risk of rheumatoid arthritis (RA) in the baby.
 Breastfeeding may protect the baby against RA in later life.
 Earlier studies suggested that breastfeeding increases the risk of RA in the mother but that might be due to the genetic makeup making the women more likely to get flare after the pregnancy.

 For women already affected with RA before their delivery/pregnancy, the first three months after delivery can cause a flare in RA symptoms.
 However, scientists are still unsure if breastfeeding further increases this risk.
 Some women report relief in their symptoms after delivery.